COAzure/global-azure-boot-camp-2017/DevOps/README.md

 - The region (paramater **datacenter_region**) is set to **westus**.
 This is because later we will use a preview feature of Cognitive Services that is only available in that region.
 - Any parameter that needs to be globally unique via DNS is actually a prefix, which we then append a [uniqueString](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions#uniquestring) to.
 This is to prevent people in the lab from conflicting with each other as resources are created.
 Refer to the variable **app_site_name** as an example.
 - The App Service plan is scaled at **B1** instead of using the free tier so we can use [Always On in order to run a Web Job that will be added later continuously](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-create-web-jobs#a-namecreatescheduledcronacreate-a-scheduled-webjob-using-a-cron-expression).

+By now the release should have finished successfully.
+You can visit the site at gab2017-site-{random-value}.azurewebsites.net. (look at the log output from the **Azure PowerShell** release task to know your full site name).
+The site may take a while to "wake up", but after it finishes you should be able to successfully submit feedback records.

 ## 3. Adding a New Environment